cosmos/cosmos-sdk/docs/architecture/adr-025-ibc-passive-channels.md

 ### Negative

 Introduces different SDK paths for "naive" versus "passive" relayers.
-It would be cleaner to have only one code path that accomodated both designs.
+It would be cleaner to have only one code path that accomodated both designs, but that would require breaking compatibility.

-It may be better to break compatibility and always require the `OnChanOpenAccept` callback to be defined.

 ### Neutral